kevinlondon/kevinlondon.github.io/_posts/2024-06-08-personal-finance-for-eng.md

   good option, because they don't make money by managing your investments.
   [NAPFA](https://www.napfa.org/) is a place to find them.
-- **Not just for engineers**: Even though I'm a software engineer, this advice works for everyone.
+- **Not just for engineers**: Even though I'm a software engineer, this advice should work for everyone.
 - **US-centric perspective**.
 I know more about the US, so if you live elsewhere, it may differ.

 ## Make a budget

 One of the first steps in managing your money is making a budget.
-I know it's not the most exciting thing.
+I know it's not exciting or fun.
 Without a budget, it's easy to spend more than you realize.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Food $200<br>Data